InfiniteLoopAlchemist/CritMatic/README.md

 ## CritMatic: v0.2.9.1

-### Your Personal Damage and Heal Tracker

-CritMatic is a lightweight World of Warcraft addon designed to help players keep track of their highest critical and normal hits (both damage and heal).
+### CritMatic is a lightweight World of Warcraft addon designed to help players keep track of their highest critical and normal hits (both damage and heal).

 ### NOTE: